michaelfranzl/socket.io-bridge/README.md

 });
 ````

-Note that:
+Note:

 * The server doesn't need to hard-code event names
 * socket.io callbacks (functions as payload) work
-* There are no other event listeners except those which are specified by both clients
+* There are no other event listeners except those which are specified by both clients (server passes through everything and has no reserved event names).
 * If one client disconnects the socket, the other socket is disconnected too.
+* Only one client needs to specify the argument `peer_uid`, the peer does not.
+* The `uid` argument must be globally unique.
+This is a hard requirement.
+If not, the `err` argument in `onresult` is set and `socket` will be `null`.
+However, after a client has disconnected, its name can be re-used.